andresm9/SendRichEmailUiPath/README.md

 ![Namespaces](https://github.com/andresm9/SendRichEmailUiPath/blob/master/documentation/image-20200901011214809.png)

+Create your HTML Template with images and Styles (Take into account limitations about what content you can put in your email).
+Provide to Workflow the path where your Template and images are.

+### How it works

+Worlflow will create an array of Images (images in the Folder where you HTML is) and will replace by a ContentID inside HTML Template.
+After that, Workflow will create the Mime Message with proper Headers.
+Finally the Send steps works as usual.

 ### HTML Content

 HTML Content depends on what kind of email you are sending.
 Take into Account best practices and techniques to get a Better HTML Email compatible with your target email client.